artificiel/openFrameworks/apps/devApps/FBO download test/README.md

 | i7990K ; nvidia 2080SUPER      | linux      | debug   | 234-360 | 60-61 | 70-72 | 117-119 | AB/20230914 |
 |                                |            | release | 234-360 | 60-61 | 70-72 | 117-119 | AB/20230914 |

-results are eyeballed over a 10-second window of stability
+results are eyeballed over a 10-second window of stability.

+upload is to confirm the data is correctly being downloaded.